bch-tnc/eeg/README.md

 Current Project Objectives:
 - decide how to save subwindows
+- polish the features we currently have, e.g.
+	- correctly calculate power band values
 	- use a periodogram instead of an fft in the power band value calculations
-- polish the features we currently have

 Future Project Objectives
 - add analyses tools